 About Criterion Partnership

 The company was formed in 1991 by Richard Hunter, and now is entirely owned by the company’s directors.
-Criterion partnership boasts a broad client list, ranging from retail to government.
-Candidates particularly in the UK may be likely to encounter Criterion partnership psychometric tests during their job search.
+Criterion Partnership has a broad client list, ranging from retail to government.
+Candidates particularly in the UK may be likely to encounter Criterion Partnership psychometric tests during their job search.

 Criterion Partnership ability tests

-The most commonly used criterion partnership psychometric tests are the Utopia series tests, designed for top level managers, professionals and graduates.
-The utopia series of tests is known for its generous time limits, to test cognitive “power” rather than speed of processing.
-These tests are also rated as more enjoyable than many other psychometric tests, due to their topical and upbeat content.
+The most commonly used Criterion Partnership psychometric tests are the Utopia series tests, designed for top level managers, professionals and graduates.
+The Utopia series of tests is known for its generous time limits, to test cognitive “power” rather than speed of processing.
+These tests are often reported by candidates as being more enjoyable than other psychometric tests, due to their topical and upbeat content.

 - Coast: Criterion Partnerhip have developed an online testing platform called Coast.
 This platform can deliver either their off-the-shelf series of tests (see below), or bespoke tests developed by Criterion for each client.
 Paper and pencil versions of their tests are also available.